 The first prototype of the aircraft, which took off in the sky in November 1944, was controllable at the level of the B-29 bomber.
 The aircraft demonstrated 9 January 1945 of the year for its speed characteristics and capabilities for solving the tasks assigned to it.
 Then the plane made a flight on the route Seattle - Washington with a cargo of 9072 kg on board, the plane overcame this distance in 6 hours 4 minutes with an average speed of 616 km / h.
 At this point, the original Wright R-3350-23 hp 2200 HP engines that were put on the plane. were replaced by more powerful R-3350-57A (2325 hp).
 At the same time, Boeing company experts planned to put even more powerful power units on the plane.

-The YC-97A already had 28-cylinder engines Pratt & Whitney R-4360 Wasp Major, which developed the power of the 3000 hp, while the engine nacelles were redesigned, new four-bladed propellers were also used.
-In order to keep the transport aircraft on the course when the external engine was not running, the vertical tail was made higher, it was also possible to fold it.
-Also, an anti-icing system appeared on board the aircraft, and the new 75ST alloy was used in the production of the wing and some other elements.
-The capacity of the fuel system of the aircraft brought up to 26 670 liters.
-The fuel system included 3 soft fuel tanks located in the center section, as well as 16 tanks in each of the wing consoles.
-The plane could take on board up to 18 598 kg of cargo, loading was carried out through the cargo hatch located in the rear part of the fuselage.
-With the help of an electric winch, loads could be easily moved across the entire 23,8-meter cargo cabin along special guides.
-Light armored vehicles and road vehicles drove onto the cargo deck of the aircraft themselves.
-The transporter could take on at least 134 soldiers and 69 wounded on stretchers with their accompanying doctors.
+The YC-97A aircraft already had 28-cylinder Pratt & Whitney R-4360 Wasp Major engines, developing a power of 3000 hp, while the engine nacelles were redesigned, and new four-blade propellers were also used.
+In order to keep the transport aircraft on course when the external engine was inactive, the vertical tail was made higher, and the possibility of its folding was also provided.
+An anti-icing system also appeared on board the aircraft, and a new 75ST alloy was used in the production of the wing and some other elements.
+The capacity of the aircraft's fuel system was increased to 26 liters.
+The fuel system included 670 soft fuel tanks located in the center section, as well as 3 tanks in each of the wing consoles.
+The aircraft could take on board up to 16 kg of cargo, loading was carried out through the cargo hatch located at the rear of the fuselage.
+With the help of an electric winch, loads could be easily moved around the entire 18-meter cargo compartment along special guides.
+Light armored vehicles and motor vehicles entered the cargo deck of the aircraft independently.
+The transporter could take on board at least 598 servicemen and 23,8 wounded on stretchers with accompanying doctors.